johnragan/docker-demo-101/README.md

 If you do not have git installed, just use the green "Clone or download" button above to download the zip.

+## Pull Down These Docker Images to Save Time During the Presentation

+Pull down these repos by executing the following at the command line:

+* docker pull mhart/alphine-node:4.9.1
+* docker pull mhart/alphine-node:6.17.1

 ## DockerHub for This Lab

 The DockerHub for this lab can be found here: